chamburr/modmail/web/content/commands.md

 Reply to the ticket, useful when anonymous messaging is enabled.

 - Usage: `<message>`
+- Alias: r

 ## areply

 Reply to the ticket anonymously.

 - Usage: `<message>`
+- Alias: ar

+## aireply

+Use AI to generate a response based on the context and the prompt, with optional additional instructions.
+This command will prompt for confirmation.

+- Usage: `[instructions]`
+- Alias: air

 ## close

 Close the channel.

 - Usage: `[reason]`
+- Alias: c

 ## aclose

 Close the channel anonymously.

 - Usage: `[reason]`
+- Alias: ac

 ## closeall